 - (b) Identification.
 Except for the original complaint, all pleadings, other papers, and exhibits shall be identified by a title which shall identify the name and party designation of the person filing it and the nature of the pleading or paper; for example: "Defendant John Smith's Answer to the Amended Complaint," "Plaintiff Richard Roe's Answer to Defendant Sam Brown's Motion to Dismiss," "Affidavit of Joan Doe in Support of Motion for Summary Judgment," or "Exhibits in Support of Plaintiff John Smith's Motion for Summary Judgment."
 The names of the District Judge and Magistrate Judge to whom the case has been assigned shall be placed below the case number in the caption.
 The case number format shall be as set forth in the ECF Manual. - (c) Electronic Filing.
-Documents filed electronically shall conform substantially to the requirements of these Local Rules and to the format for the ECF system set out in the most current edition of the ECF Manual issued by the Clerk. - (d) Consequences of Electronic Filing.
-Electronic transmission of a document to the ECF system together with transmission of a Notice of Electronic Filing from the Court constitutes filing of the document for all purposes under the Federal Rules of Civil Procedure, and the Local Rules of this Court, and constitutes entry of the document on the docket kept by the Clerk under Fed.R.Civ.P.
-58 and 79.
+Except as provided herein or unless otherwise authorized by the assigned judicial officer, all documents shall be filed electronically using the Electronic Filing System ("ECF") except that documents filed by pro se litigants and administrative transcripts in Social Security cases shall be filed on paper.
+Documents filed electronically shall conform substantially to the requirements of these Rules and to the format for the ECF system set out in the most current editions of the ECF Policies and Procedures Manual issued by the Clerk. - (d) Consequences of Electronic Filing.
+Electronic transmission of a document to the ECF system together with transmission of a Notice of Electronic Filing from the Court constitutes filing of the document for all purposes under the Federal Rules of Civil Procedure, and the Local Rules of this Court, and constitutes entry of the document on the docket kept by the Clerk under Fed.
+R. Civ.
+P. 58 and 79.
 When a document is filed electronically, the official record is the electronic recording of the document as stored by the Court, and the filing party is bound by the document as filed unless relief is granted under subsection (f) of this rule. - (e) Filing Date and Time.
 Except in the case of documents first filed in paper form and subsequently submitted electronically, a document filed electronically is deemed filed at the date and time stated on the Notice of Electronic Filing from the Court.
 Filing a document electronically does not alter the filing deadline for that document.
-Filing must be completed before midnight local time where the court is located in order to be considered timely filed that day. - (f) Technical Failures and Inadvertent Filings.
+Filing must be completed before midnight local time where the Court is located in order to be considered timely filed that day. - (f) Technical Failures and Inadvertent Filings.
 A document mistakenly filed under the wrong case number will be deleted by the Clerk, who will electronically notify the filer.
 The document may then be immediately filed in the correct case record without seeking the consent of opposing counsel or the Court.
-An untimely filing as the result of a technical failure or other incorrect filing caused by some other error in using the ECF system may be corrected upon Motion submitted pursuant to S.D.Ohio Civ.
+An untimely filing as the result of a technical failure or other incorrect filing caused by some other error in using the ECF system may be corrected upon motion submitted pursuant to S. D. Ohio Civ.
 R. 7.3(b).
 In exigent circumstances, such as where a privileged document is mistakenly filed, relief may be sought by ex parte contact with a judicial officer.
-Counsel and parties should not assume that such relief is available on jurisdictional time limits (such as statutes of limitation or deadlines for appeal.)
+Counsel and parties should not assume that such relief is available on jurisdictional time limits (such as statutes of limitation or deadlines for appeal).